cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

     :alt: Template creation - general
     :figclass: align-center

-The **Compatibility** tab provides additional configurations that a user can optionally customize for their needs.
+The **Compatibility** tab defines sets of services, hardware types, and image types that are allowed for use in a cluster.
+Services not in the list specified in this section are not allowed to be placed on the cluster.
+Loom will not automatically pull in service dependencies, so the full set of compatible services must be defined.
+Hardware types not in the list specified in this section are not allowed to be used in the cluster.
+Similarly, image types not in the list specified in this section are not allowed to be used in the cluster.
-Through this screen, the administrator can define sets of services, hardware types, and image types that are allowed to be used in a cluster.
-These can all be added by selecting an element from the drop down menu and clicking the button next to the box.
-To remove an option, press the '-' next to the option you want removed.
-Services not in the list will not be allowed on the cluster.
-Similarly, any hardware type or image type not in the compatibility list will not be allowed on the cluster.
+Services, hardware types, and image types can all be added by selecting an element from the drop down menu and clicking the button next to the box.
+To remove an element, press the '-' next to the element you want removed.

 .. figure:: catalog-screenshot-3.png
     :align: center